About

 Now that we’ve moved to Canada, we celebrate Thanksgiving pretty early… and let me tell you, this year, there was a new star on our dinner table.

-Instead of bread rolls or cornbread, this year I decided to make some flavor packed, flaky, buttery, delicious biscuits.
+Instead of bread rolls or cornbread, this year I decided to make some flavor packed, flaky, buttery, delicious corn biscuits.
 They were a huge hit, and I’ve been asked to make them 3 more times since Thanksgiving already!

 CHeddar Corn Biscuit on a white plate